MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 1. Select the row, and then above the grid, select :::image type="icon" source="media/i-add.PNG" border="false"::: **Assign Selected Items**.

-1. In the **Assign to Content Scan Job** pane that appears on the right, select your content scan job from the dropdown list, and then click :::image type="icon" source="media/qs-tutor/save-icon.png" border="false"::: **Save**.
+1. In the **Assign to Content Scan Job** pane that appears on the right, select your content scan job from the dropdown list, and then select :::image type="icon" source="media/qs-tutor/save-icon.png" border="false"::: **Save**.

     For example:

     :::image type="content" source="media/qs-tutor/assign-content-scan-job.png" alt-text="Assign a risky repository to a content scan job":::

-The next time your content scan job runs, it will now include this newly discovered repository, and identify, label, classify and protect any sensitive content found, as configured in your policy.
+The next time your content scan job runs, it will now include this newly discovered repository, and identify, label, classify, and protect any sensitive content found, as configured in your policy.

 Continue with [Define and run your content scan job](#define-and-run-your-content-scan-job).